felixlinker/homepage/content/about/_index.md

 {{< image src="/img/avatar.jpg" alt="Hello Friend" position="center" style="border-radius: 8px; width: 400px;" >}}

-My name is Felix Linker, I was born in Flensburg, Germany, and am currently studying Computer Science at the University of Leipzig, Germany.
+My name is Felix E. Linker, I was born in Germany, and am a PhD student and Scientific Assistant in [David Basin's Information Security group](https://infsec.ethz.ch/) at ETH Zurich.
-I am passionate about formal verification and how to make it more accessible for everyone - developers and companies.
+I am passionate about formal verification and how to to apply it to real world problems.
-My enthusiasm for formal methods arose during an Internship at Arm Ltd.
-I continued this work in my master thesis on model checking and instruction set architectures.

 ## Professional Experience

+* 2020-, *Department of Computer Science, ETH Zurich*

+    **PhD Student and Scientific Assistant**

 * 2019-2020, *Chair for Intelligent Systems, Leipzig University*

     **Research Assistant/Scientific Staff**

+    Working on publications in the field of non-monotonic reasoning and knowledge representation.

 * 2018, *[Arm Ltd](https://www.arm.com/), Cambridge, UK*